jeanlouisnico/CWatM-spinetoolbox/docs/Tutorial.md

 Cold and Warm starts are possible in CWatM.
 The settings are located under the entity class INITITIAL CONDITIONS.
 The parameter **initLoad** and **initSave** should be modified similarly to the output folder and making it relative path to the project e.g. *./init/<FILENAME>* and similarly initLoad should resemble the same pattern *./init/<FILENAME>.nc*

+!!!
+Tip

+    After every modification of the database, it needs to be commited by ctrl+enter or click the icon commit

 ## Relink CWatM

 The CWatM tool is linked by default to be under the current repository.
 Often, people will have their own CWatM copy and therefore there a need to relink the CWatM module.
 This is because when cloning/forking this workflow, **Toolbox** assumes that the tool comes along with it but we do not want to ship CWatM alongside this workflow but rather link to a self-contained CWatM model (whether you are developing it or just using it).
 In order to do perform the relink, you need to open any CWatM tool e.g.